Blood-Based Context

 Designed for use within clinician-directed evaluation workflows.

-For patients age 45+ presenting with cognitive concerns where biomarker context may support evaluation.
+For patients age 45+ presenting with cognitive concerns where biomarker context helps guide evaluation.

-When clinical presentation raises the question of Alzheimer's disease and additional insight may be useful.
+When clinical presentation raises the question of Alzheimer's disease and biomarker information adds clarity.

-To support the differentiation of potential causes of cognitive decline within a broader workup.
+To help differentiate potential causes of cognitive decline within a broader workup.

-Reports are designed to present clear interpretation categories that can support next-step discussions.
+Reports present clear interpretation categories that help clinicians frame next-step decisions.

 A negative result is associated with a lower likelihood of Alzheimer's pathology.